programminghistorian/ph-submissions/lessons/basic-text-processing-in-r.md

 # ... with 61 more rows
 ```

-There is a lot of information stuffed into this display.
+There is substantial amount of information in this display.
 We see that there are 71 unique
 words, as given by the dimensions of the table at the top.
 The first 10 rows of the dataset
 are printed, with the second column showing how many times the word in the first column was
 used.
 For example, "and" was used 4 times but "achieve" was used only once.
 A version of